Herutomow-Wiryawan/Data-Analysis/README.md

 ## Process
 Verify data for any missing values.

-Make Sure data clean with repect to data type, data format, value used.
+Make Sure data clean with respect to data type, data format, value used.

 Created Pivot table to find any insight